-A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This keeps you from working through your whole application process and discovering at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to freeze a certain interest rate and a particular number of points for you for a specified period of time while your application is processed.
+This ensures that your interest rate can't get higher while you are working through the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period typically costing more.
-The lender will agree to freeze an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+The lending institution may agree to lock in an interest rate and points for a longer period, like sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

-In addition to opting for a shorter rate lock period, there are several ways you may be able to get the best rate.
-The larger down payment you can pay, the lower the rate will be, as you will have more equity from the start.
-You can pay points to reduce your rate over the loan term, meaning you pay more up front.
-To many people, this is a good option..
+There are other ways to get a good rate, besides agreeing to a shorter rate lock period.
+The bigger down payment you can pay, the better your interest rate will be, as you will have more equity from the beginning.
+You can pay points to improve your interest rate over the loan term, meaning you pay more up front.
+For many people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.